matheuristic/dotfiles/README.md

 package at the target destination if it does not exist and symbolically link each file in the package to the corresponding location in the target destination, creating any required directories as needed.
-Two examples (tmux and fish) are show as follows.
+Two examples (tmux and fish) are shown as follows.

 ```Shell
 $ git clone https://github.com/matheuristic/dotfiles.git